 - Fiction 500: 3 of the team's members joined the 100 club during the initial run, with the unprecedented decision to allow post-game exploration for the first time adding two more.
 Combined with Cly being characterized as an Idol early on, and having the most cash of any TPP protag (due to minimal blackouts and Pokemarts), Zenny as a fast talking talent agent, Gator as a dapper fellow, Sceptile as a President, and Zoro as a rock star, this is probably the fanciest team yet.

-- Power Trio: Emboar, Feraligatr, Sceptile, as representatives of the three starter elements, bound together to defy the cycles of their predecessors.
+- Fire, Ice, Lightning: Emboar, Feraligatr, Sceptile, as representatives of the three starter elements, bound together to defy the cycles of their predecessors.

 - Chromatic Arrangement: Red, Blue and Green respectively.